 Various research projects on numeracy and study skills, assessment and feedback, use of learning technologies

-Supervision of Professional Doctorates in Faculty of Science & Technology
+Supervision of Professional Doctorates in Faculty of Science and Engineering

 Freelance consultancy in online science education since 2000